Maintaining a home

 When was the last time you looked at your energy bill and analysed it beyond the ‘amount due’?

 Don’t worry, many Australians don’t remember either, but that doesn’t mean that you shouldn’t look.
 You could be paying less for your energy, and every little bit helps.
-Online comparison tools let you get a good overview of what’s on offer and where you could be saving money.
+Comparing your energy bill can let you get a good overview of what’s on offer and where you could be saving money.

 3. Be mindful when setting your thermostat